 When it comes to increasing employee engagement, you need to think about many different strategies and ideas.
-While you need to ensure that your employees are motivated, challenged and given an appropriate amount of autonomy, there is something much more important that you need to consider.
+While you need to ensure that your employees are motivated, challenged and given an appropriate amount of autonomy, company alignment is much more important to consider.

 Company goal alignment has been a hot topic as of late, as more and more experts agree that it can increase employee engagement and maximize company profits.
 Implementing effective goal alignment throughout your organization should be one of your biggest priorities – are you prepared?